bestbit7/portfolio/_posts/2019-06-15-ProgrammingwithPythonCapstones.md

         return c

     print(percent_difference(murderer_sample.average_sentence_length, lily_sample.average_sentence_length))

 0.3154949282966072

-Scoring Similarity with All Three Indicators
+**Scoring Similarity with All Three Indicators**

-&bull; We want to figure out who did it, so let's use all three of the indicators we built to score text similarity.
+We want to figure out who did it, so let's use all three of the indicators we built to score text similarity.
 Define a function find_text_similarity that takes two TextSample arguments and returns a float between 0 and 1 where 0 means completely different and 1 means the same exact sample.
 You can evaluate the similarity by the following criteria:

     - Calculate the percent difference of their average sentence length using percent_difference.
 Save that into a variable called sentence_length_difference.
 Since we want to find how similar the two passages are calculate the inverse of sentence_length_difference by using the formula abs(1 - sentence_length_difference).
 Save that into a variable called sentence_length_similarity.
     - Calculate the difference between their word usage using frequency_comparison on both TextSample's word_count_frequency attributes.
 Save that into a variable called word_count_similarity.